thimanen/energy_meter/README.md

 # Energy metering for smart home
 ## Project goal
-The project will implement a mobile application to visualise energy consumption (from mains) and energy production (from solar power station).
-The mobile application will provide views for the amount of instantaneous power consumption and generation as well as views for historical data on energy consumption and production.
+The project will implement a mobile application to visualise energy flows: consumption / returned from mains and production from solar power station.
+The mobile application will provide views for the amount of instantaneous energy flows as well as views for historical energy flows.

-The goal of the project is to implement a node.js/express server on RaspberryPI to read regularly power and energy data from two Shelly pro 3EM energy meters.
-The other Shelly pro 3EM (Shelly mains) is connected to the 3-phase mains and the other Shelly pro 3EM (Shelly solar) is connected to the 3-phase solar power station.
-The server will store the energy data read from the two Shellys in a free hosted MongoDB database.
-The server will provide a REST API for reading current, daily, weekly, monthly and yearly power and energy data.
-The current data is reported as power (W, watts) and the daily, weekly, monthly and yearly energy are reported as energy (Wh, watt hours).
+The goal of the project is two-fold: first to implement a node.js/express server on RaspberryPI to read regularly power and energy data from two Shelly pro 3EM energy meters.
+The other Shelly pro 3EM (Shelly mains) is connected to the 3-phase mains (i.e. grid) and the other Shelly pro 3EM (Shelly solar) is connected to the 3-phase solar power station (i.e. photovoltaic).
+The server will implement basic CRUD operations to manage the energy readings from the two Shellys in a free hosted MongoDB database.
+Additionally, the server will provide a basic REST API for reading current, daily, weekly, monthly and yearly power and energy data.
+The current data is reported as maximum power (W, watts) and the daily, weekly, monthly and yearly energy are reported as energy (Wh, watt hours).
+Instantaneous/current data is read by the server from local storage (e.g. from daily data) and reported through the REST API interface.
+Daily/weekly/monthly/yearly data are read from the MongoDB server and reported through the REST API interface.

-Instantaneous/current data is read by the server from the Shellys and reported through the REST API interface.
-Daily/weekyl/monthly/yearly data are read from the MongoDB server and reported through the REST API interface.
+The second objective is to create a mobile application with React Native and EXPO framework to request and present hourly/daily/weekly/monthly/yearly energy flows.
+The aim is to provide graphical visualization both to current power and historical energy flows.
 Since the energy meter system will operate inside a local network which is not exposed externally (no public IP address), the mobile application will use the free hosted MongoDB database directly to fetch historical data.
-Presentation of current data is onlu possible within local network.
+Presentation of current data is only possible within local network.

 ```mermaid
 architecture-beta